 1928 Supreme court case and Tommy Olmstead of Georgia

-Other Notable family members, past & present, include: educators; civic leaders; public officials; business leaders; sports; and arts & entertainment including music, theater, film, radio and TV.
+Other Notable family members, past & present, include: military; educators; civic leaders; public officials; business leaders; sports; and arts & entertainment including music, theater, film, radio and TV.
 It would be impossible to list them all.

 Special family members — centenarians (aged 100 or more), silver anniversary couples, triplets, quints.

 When you drive down the highway, do you wonder why places or objects are named as they are.
 You notice the name on a building that is person and not the name of a company and wonder who they are and what they did to receive the honor of having something named for them.
 The name Olmste(a)d has been applied in many different ways.
 This is an attempt to categorize some of them.
 (Only the pages created thus far have links)